HOST LEADERSHIP GATHERING

-We would be delighted to welcome you to the Online Host Leadership Gathering 2021.
-Even if the Corona pandemic keeps us from the planned meeting in Vienna this year – we will make up for it in June 2023 – we still want to gather, to share our passion for Host Leadership.
-Therefore, we will hold a 3-day online gathering from June 7th-9th, 2021.
-Together, we will have three days full of inspiration, co-creation, learning, acting, observing and reflecting about the brea(d)th, impact and meaning of Hosting and Host Leadership in your working environments.
+We would be delighted to welcome you to the Host Leadership Gathering 2023 in Vienna, Austria.
+Together, we will have two days full of inspiration, co-creation, learning, acting, observing and reflecting about the brea(d)th, impact and meaning of Hosting and Host Leadership in your working environments.

 “I am very much looking forward to the Host Leadership Gathering where I will no doubt resonate with others attending to grow my knowledge and practice of host leadership, which very much aligns to my own values.
-Being able to share my skill set with fellow participants in a workshop, will hopefully allow them to enhance their negotiation skills and slow down time in an ever pressured world, driven by targets.
 I know the Gathering will be hugely beneficial for all that attend.”